kaiwenw/JoinGym/README.md

 By default, these scripts will run JoinGym with our whole dataset of $3300$ queries in `imdb/joingym`.
 You can modify the environment initialization to use a subset of queries, or to use queries from the Join Order Benchmark (JOB).
 Data for the JOB is stored in `imdb/job`.

-### Paper and Citation
+### Citation
-To cite this work, please use the following BibTex.
+If you find this project inspiring or use our repository, kindly please cite

 ```
 @article{wang2024joingym,
     title={{JoinGym}: {A}n Efficient Join Order Selection Environment},